RobuRishabh/Real-time-2D-Object-Recognition/ReadME.md

 double d3 = matchShapes(im1, im2, CONTOURS_MATCH_I3, 0);
 '''

-Markup : * getBoundingBox(Mat &region, double x, double y, double alpha): This function calculates the rotated bounding box of a given region.
+- getBoundingBox(Mat &region, double x, double y, double alpha): This function calculates the rotated bounding box of a given region.
 It takes the region image, centroid coordinates, and the angle of rotation as input and returns a rotated rectangle (RotatedRect) that tightly encloses the region.

-Markup : * drawLine(Mat &image, double x, double y, double alpha, Scalar color): This function draws a line on the given image starting from the specified coordinates (x, y) and with the specified angle (alpha).
+- drawLine(Mat &image, double x, double y, double alpha, Scalar color): This function draws a line on the given image starting from the specified coordinates (x, y) and with the specified angle (alpha).
 The line has a length of 100 pixels and is drawn with the specified color.

-Markup : * drawBoundingBox(Mat &image, RotatedRect boundingBox, Scalar color): This function draws a rotated bounding box on the given image.
+- drawBoundingBox(Mat &image, RotatedRect boundingBox, Scalar color): This function draws a rotated bounding box on the given image.
 It takes a RotatedRect object representing the bounding box and a color as input and draws the box on the image.

-Markup : * calcHuMoments(Moments mo, vector<double> &huMoments): This function calculates the Hu Moments from the given central moments.
+- calcHuMoments(Moments mo, vector<double> &huMoments): This function calculates the Hu Moments from the given central moments.
 It takes a Moments object containing the central moments and updates the huMoments vector with the seven attributes of Hu Moments.

-Markup : * euclideanDistance(vector<double> features1, vector<double> features2): This function calculates the normalized Euclidean distance between two vectors.
+- euclideanDistance(vector<double> features1, vector<double> features2): This function calculates the normalized Euclidean distance between two vectors.
 It takes two feature vectors as input and returns the normalized distance as a double value.

 # Task 5 - Collect training data